Nusratnimme/Mapping_Earthquakes/README.md

 ## Overview

-Disaster reporting network, a nonprofit company, provides information on disaster around the world.
-They wanted to visualize data with interactive maps using GeoJSON data on earthquakes.
+Disaster Reporting Network, a nonprofit company, provides data-driven stories on disasters around the world.
+They want to visualize Earthquake data using interactive and easy to use maps.

 ### Resources